-The Bible gives us a classic example of the dangers of instant gratification.
+The Bible gives us a textbook example of the dangers of instant gratification.
 It can be found in the story of our old friend Jacob and his brother, Esau.

 Jacob and Esau

-“…Jacob was a plain man, dwelling in tents.”
-KJV
+“…Jacob was a mild man, remaining in tents.”
+TLV

 One day, Esau comes back from a hunting trip and he is tired and hungry!
 He spots some stew that Jacob had made and he asks for a bowl.
 Genesis 25:30:

 “so Esau said to Jacob, “Please feed me some of this really red stuff, because I’m exhausted”—that is why he is called Edom.”
 TLV